scorpido74/azure-docs.nl-nl/articles/data-factory/connector-oracle.md

         -----END CERTIFICATE-----
         ```

-    2. Bouw de `keystore` of `truststore`op.
-Met de volgende opdracht maakt `truststore` u het bestand met of zonder wacht woord in PKCS-12-indeling.
+    2. Bouw de `keystore` of op `truststore` .
+Met de volgende opdracht maakt u het `truststore` bestand met of zonder wacht woord in PKCS-12-indeling.

         ```
         openssl pkcs12 -in [Path to the file created in the previous step] -out [Path and name of TrustStore] -passout pass:[Keystore PWD] -nokeys -export